simvue-io/docs/docs/tutorial_advanced/defining-the-problem.md

 ```

 ### Define variables and kernels
-Next we need to define the variable which we wish to study, and the Kernels in the problem.
-The Kernels essentially represent each of the terms in the partial differential equation which we are solving, and use solvers which are built into MOOSE.
+Next we need to define the variable which we wish to study, and the kernels in the problem.
+The kernels essentially represent each of the terms in the partial differential equation which we are solving, and use solvers which are built into MOOSE.
 We define our variable as the temperature, $T$:
 ```
 [Variables]
   [T]
   []
 []
 ```
-We can then add the Kernel which represents our time derivative $\frac{\partial T}{\partial t}$, for which we choose [^^the ADTimeDerivative kernel^^](https://mooseframework.inl.gov/source/kernels/ADTimeDerivative.html):
+We can then add the kernel which represents our time derivative $\frac{\partial T}{\partial t}$, for which we choose [^^the ADTimeDerivative kernel^^](https://mooseframework.inl.gov/source/kernels/ADTimeDerivative.html):
 ```
 [Kernels]
   [time-derivative]